Amateur Radio Control System for the Kenwood TS-2000 by WB5KIA

 simulator here: kiaMorse page .

-ARCS III Version 1.05 is available.
-Check arcsii.wordpress.com for current status.
+Check arcsii.wordpress.com for current status of the software and announcements of minor updates.
 Some of the technology is described in March 2012 QST, "Where is the DX Now?."
 Figure 1 is from the software.

-the ARCS III version 1.05 from the ARCS
+Download ARCS III version 1.08 from the ARCS

 My beta tester Greg reports “I checked out all the maps and the webcluster screens.
 They all work great and I have to say that the maps are the BEST I have ever seen!
 I really like having the DX spots show on the map!
 Graphics are all crystal clear and skins are really cool too.”